 Some pieces show ink calligraphy scripts repeating the words “no mind,” a Zen expression equivalent to being present.
 The meditative calligraphy reminds us of her 2019 series The Quiet Thread, shown at her X solo exhibition in Houston, Texas, U.S.A.

+In this paralell series the artist stitches anti-depressants of various kinds to handmade paper forms that remind us of rectangular shaped homes.
+She sees her work as a metaphor for mending or repairing the mind and, at the same time, as an ode to the resilience and fragility of the human spirit.
 It’s well known that antidepressants frequently rank among the most prescribed medications in both the US and Europe; they help many people to recover from illness but can also be indicative of the state of society’s mental health.
 The artist wants to open dialogue about mental health in our times and the importance not to rely entirely on medications.
 She continues to bring awareness about the increasing interest in the therapeutic intervention of mindfulness in mental health.